 Recommendations by use case

 Hybrid (most production setups): route via a confidence-weighted ensemble.
-Run Flash first; if its self-reported confidence is below threshold or the call exceeds a complexity score (volatility-adjusted token entropy), escalate to Sonnet 4.5.
-Cost rises 15–20% over pure Flash; accuracy reaches Sonnet levels.
+Run a cheap model first; if its self-reported confidence is below threshold or the call exceeds a complexity score, escalate to a frontier model.
+This buys most of the quality lift at a fraction of the all-frontier cost.

-Audit / compliance pipeline: mandatory dual-read with at least one frontier model (Opus 4.7 or GPT-5).
+Audit / compliance pipeline: mandatory dual-read with at least one frontier model.
 The cost is required when the downstream is regulated communications.

-The pattern matters for downstream use.
-A research desk that summarises 50 calls per quarter will encounter four or five "NVIDIA-class" calls — dense, segment-rich, AI-themed, where any single-model summary should be flagged for review.
+Dense, segment-rich, AI-themed calls (NVIDIA-class) are harder for every model than calls with a uniform geographic-segment structure (Apple-class).
+A research desk that summarises 50 calls per quarter will encounter four or five NVIDIA-class calls where any single-model summary should be flagged for review.
 The cost of a second-pass review on those calls is negligible against the risk of misreporting capex guidance.

 What did not work

 A single-prompt, single-model summary is no substitute for either source-verification or explicit fact-extraction.
-The most accurate pipelines we have observed in production combine: (a) a small model for first-pass extraction, (b) a frontier model for synthesis, (c) a deterministic verifier that cross-references each numerical claim against an SEC filing or press release.
-The benchmark above measures step (b) in isolation; full pipeline accuracy is consistently 4–6 points higher than any single-model number reported here.
+The most defensible pipelines combine: (a) a small model for first-pass extraction, (b) a frontier model for synthesis, (c) a deterministic verifier that cross-references each numerical claim against an SEC filing or press release.
+A single-model summary measures only step (b) in isolation.

 Vendor pricing changes frequently.
-The numbers above are May 8, 2026 list prices; verify current pricing at the source URLs cited.
+The cost numbers above are June 18, 2026 list prices; verify current pricing at the source URLs cited.
+The accuracy discussion is qualitative by design — for scored model comparisons, run a reproducible, blind-graded harness rather than trusting any unverified figure.

 Connects to